 All students in the College of Earth and Mineral Sciences are assigned to an academic adviser.
 Often, this adviser is a faculty or staff member in the students major or intended major.
 In addition to an assigned adviser, students also have access to general advisers in the Ryan Family Student Center (14 Deike Building).
 Assigned advisers are more connected to specific programs and are best prepared to help students make decisions in course selection for major requirements, approve substitutions, and make post graduation plans.
 Advisers in the Ryan Family Student Center can assist in understanding university policies and procedures, general education selections and substitutions, change of major, adding minors, issues around academic difficulty, and study abroad plans.

-Connecting with a general academic adviser during the remote learning period
+Connecting with a general academic adviser during the fall 2020 semester

 Academic Advisers in the College of Earth and Mineral Sciences are available for advising during the remote learning period.
 General advisers are available to discuss change of major into the College of Earth and Mineral Sciences, general education choices and substitutions, academic difficulty, and other quick advising questions.

-Beginning March 16, all advising appointments will be held on zoom allowing you to connect with an adviser electronically or by phone.
+During the fall 2020 semester, all advising appointments will be held on zoom allowing you to connect with an adviser online or by phone.

 Expore Our Resources